-Service Federation through Capability Aggregation
+Service federation through Capability Aggregation

-Capabilities are metadata about the data and services and have an XML schema that is defined by Open Geospatial Consortium (OGC).
-Capability descriptions include information about data and its corresponding operations with the attribute-based constraints and acceptable request/response formats.
+Capability is a metadata about the data and services that is defined by Open Geospatial Consortium (OGC).
+It includes information about the data and corresponding operations with the attribute-based constraints and acceptable request/response formats.
 It supplements the Web Service Description Language (WSDL) (Christensen et al., 2001), which specifies key low-level message formats but does not define information or data architecture.
-These are left to domain specific capabilities metadata and data description languages (such as GML).
+These are left to domain specific capabilities metadata and data description language (GML).
 Capabilities also provide machine and human readable information that enables integration and federation of data/information.
 It also aids the development of interactive, re-usable client tools for data access/query and display.
 We use the open standard specifications' definitions and present the required extensions for the federation through hierarchical data creation by service chaining.